buk7456/FreeTX/doc/system_settings.md

 <img src="images/screenshots/system_sound.png"/>
 </p>

 - **Enable:** Toggle all sounds on or off.
 When off, a mute icon appears on the home screen.
+Holding the Down key while powering on will also mute all sounds.
 - **Inactivity:** Turn the inactivity alarm on or off.
 When enabled, a warning tone plays after a period without user interaction.
 - **Switches:** Play a tone when any physical switch is moved.
 - **Knobs:** Play a tone when a knob with a center detent is positioned at center.